lagvier/Abraham-Kipkosgei-Lagat/Resume.md

 ---

 #### Collaborative Contributions
 *	Lozano, R., et al. (2018).
-Measuring progress from 1990 to 2017 and projecting attainment to 2030 of the health-related Sustainable Development Goals for 195 countries and territories: a systematic analysis for the Global Burden of Disease Study 2017. *Global Health Metrics*.
+[Measuring progress from 1990 to 2017 and projecting attainment to 2030 of the health-related Sustainable Development Goals for 195 countries and territories: a systematic analysis for the Global Burden of Disease Study 2017](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(18)32281-5/fulltext). *Global Health Metrics*.
 Volume 392(10159), pp.2091-2138
 *	Irimu, G., et al. (2018).
 Approaching quality improvement at scale: a learning health system approach in Kenya. *Global Child Health*.
 103, pp.1013–1019
 *	Gachau, S., et al (2018).
 Prevalence, outcome and quality of care among children hospitalized with severe acute malnutrition in Kenyan hospitals: A multi-site observational study. *PLOS One*, 13(5)
 *	Gachau, S., et al (2017).
 Does audit and feedback improve the adoption of recommended practices?
 Evidence from a longitudinal observational study of an emerging clinical network in Kenya. *BMJ Global Health*, 2(4)
 *	Haidong, W., et al (2017).
-Global, regional, and national under-5 mortality, adult mortality, age-specific mortality, and life expectancy, 1970–2016: a systematic analysis for the Global Burden of Disease Study 2016. *Lancet*, 390(10100), pp.1084-1150.
+[Global, regional, and national under-5 mortality, adult mortality, age-specific mortality, and life expectancy, 1970–2016: a systematic analysis for the Global Burden of Disease Study 2016](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(17)31833-0/fulltext). *Lancet*, 390(10100), pp.1084-1150.
 *	Roberts, A, and Nutter, N. (2017).
-Method of Calculation of Combined-Over-Years Uniformity Criterion (COYU): Practical Exercise, Probability Levels, Extrapolation & Software.
+[Method of Calculation of Combined-Over-Years Uniformity Criterion (COYU): Practical Exercise, Probability Levels, Extrapolation & Software](https://www.upov.int/edocs/mdocs/upov/en/twc_33/twc_33_16.pdf).
 Contribution to the *UPOV Technical Working Party on Automation and Computer Programs(TWC)*
 ---

 #### Experience